HL7/cql/input/pages/09-b-cqlreference.md

 expand(argument Interval<T>, per Quantity) List<T>
 ```

-> The Interval<T> overload for expand is a new feature being introduced in CQL 1.5, and has trial-use status.
+> The Interval<T> overload for expand was introduced in CQL 1.5, and has trial-use status.
 {: .note-info}

 **Description:**